ejaquep74/opening-explorer/README.txt

 PEND: Rating Performance: calculate the opponent's rating avg of a move by exploring one move deeper and taking weighted avg of all avg rating for each reply.
 With this rtg avg for each color, and the info on W/D/L you can calculate the rating performance.

-PEND: Use a PGN with player repertoire for chosing which moves to explore from his side.
+PEND: Use a PGN with player repertoire for choosing which moves to explore from his side.

 PEND: Use a postgres database to save all moves stats and evaluations.
 Consider also NoSQL, it may be more suited for this.